MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 - Microsoft .NET Framework 4.7 or later is installed on the machine.
 If Microsoft .NET Framework 4.7 or later isn't installed, the Defender for Identity sensor setup package installs it, which may require a reboot of the server.

-- Relevant server specifications and network requirements, if you're installing the sensor on an Active Directory Federation Service (AD FS) server.
-For more information, see [Microsoft Defender for Identity on Active Directory Federation Services (AD FS)](active-directory-federation-services.md). <!--missing ad cs-->
+- Relevant server specifications and network requirements, if you're installing the sensor on an Active Directory Federation Service (AD FS) or Active Directory Certificate Services (AD CS) server.
+For more information, see [Deploying Microsoft Defender for Identity on AD FS and AD CS servers](active-directory-federation-services.md).

 ## Install the sensor

-Perform the following steps on the domain controller or AD FS server.
+Perform the following steps on the domain controller or AD FS/AD CS server.

 1. Verify the machine has connectivity to the relevant [Defender for Identity cloud service endpoint(s)](configure-proxy.md#enable-access-to-defender-for-identity-service-urls-in-the-proxy-server).